-As of May 1, 2024, there were a total of 763 out of 764 units leased in the Housing Choice Voucher program.
-This is the first time in over a decade that all units have been fully leased.
+As of June 1, 2024, there were a total of 751 out of 754 units leased in the Housing Choice Voucher program.

-We are working with 7 additional households from other housing authority.
-We have 562 vouchers under our main HCV HUD contract; 187 under our Mainstream HCV contract; and 15 under our HCV Emergency Housing Voucher (EHV) contract.
-We have requested that HUD reallocate 10 of our 40 VASH units to the Bemidji HRA.
-We were notified that HUD is still working on the transfer which was supposed originally to occur on July 1, 2023.
-Director Lee spoke to the head of the HUD division for HCV in April.
-He indicated that it is unclear whether these vouchers will ever be transferred.
+We are working with 8 additional households from other housing authorities.
+We have 552 vouchers under our main HCV HUD contract; 187 under our Mainstream HCV contract; and 15 under our HCV Emergency Housing Voucher (EHV) contract.

-Of the 562 vouchers under our main contract, 559 vouchers are leased: 499 of 484 regular vouchers; 30 out of 30 Tenant Protection Vouchers; 1 of 3 FYI vouchers; 3 out of 5 Housing Stability Vouchers and 26 of 40 VASH vouchers.
+Of the 552 vouchers under our main contract, 552 vouchers are leased: 489 of 485 regular vouchers; 29 out of 29 Tenant Protection Vouchers; 2 of 3 FYI vouchers; 3 out of 5 Housing Stability Vouchers, and 26 of 30 VASH vouchers.

-We have 5 existing regular HCV participants who are between units; we have issued 2 regular vouchers, and one VASH voucher to new participants; and we are working with 15 additional households.
-There are 10 households on the main waiting list.
+We have 8 existing regular HCV participants who are between units; we have issued 2 regular vouchers, and one VASH voucher to new participants.
+There are 26 households on the main waiting list which is primarily closed.